franpts2/focusly/README.md

 As a student, I want to be able to make to-do lists so that I can stay on top of my goals.

+As a student, I want to be able to edit my flashcards and quizzes so that I can correct mistakes or add more content.